paulrisk3/picam-motion-detection/README.md

 # picam-motion_detection

 ## Getting Started
 This script will probably run comfortably on a Pi 4 but would likely strain a Pi 3.
-I've got it running on a dual-core, hyper-threaded i3-2120 @ 3.30GHz with 12GB DDR3 RAM at about 30% CPU utilization.
+I've got it running in Ubuntu on a dual-core, hyper-threaded i3-2120 @ 3.30GHz with 12GB DDR3 RAM at about 30% CPU utilization and 2 GB of RAM.

 ### Prerequisites
 sudo apt install python3-opencv